pragatikharat17/deepfake-images-video-detection/README.md

 </h1>

 <div align="center">
-  AA cutting-edge Deepfake Detection system that analyzes both videos and images to determine if content is REAL or FAKE.
+  A cutting-edge Deepfake Detection system that analyzes both videos and images to determine if content is REAL or FAKE.
 </div>
 <hr>